productml/blurr/docs/Window DTC Tutorial.md

 ## 2. Aggregation Result

-In order to confirm our hypothesis We're interested in comparing two figures:
+In order to confirm our hypothesis we're interested in comparing two figures:

 1. The average number of games played by session __before activating the boost__
 1. The average number of games played by session __while the boost is active__

-We will obtain this data by aggregating the __original session data__ obtained in the fist tutorial into an series of records containing the desired information:
+We will obtain this data by aggregating the __original session data__ obtained in the first tutorial into an series of records containing the desired information:

 | user_id  | last_7_days.avg_games_per_session | next_3_days.avg_games_per_session |
 | -------- | --------------------------------- | --------------------------------- |